poohcom1/godot-private-exports/README.md

 # Godot Private Exports

 A Godot addon that adds access modifiers to exported variables in scenes.
-This can be used to prevent changes to exported variables that are only meant to be modified in the base scene or keep inspectors clean when instantiating scenes.
+This can be used to prevent changes to exported variables that are only meant to be modified in the base scene or reduce clutter from the inspector.

 ![Example of inspector](screenshots/inspector.png)